In terms of brand influence, some of the greatest value in social media may come from your satisfied customers.

 How brand loyalty influences buying decisions

-This word-of-mouth is no longer just a marketing nicety; it’s becoming mission critical in today’s competitive landscape.
+This word-of-mouth is no longer just a marketing nicety; it’s mission critical in today’s competitive landscape.
 Increasingly, consumers rely on their social network to find referrals to meet their needs and help them make buying decisions.
 They may ask their online friends directly, such as, “Does anyone know a good place to buy…?” but more likely people are influenced simply by seeing others talk about great experiences with certain brands, because that’s the experience they want too.
+That means that almost anyone active in social media can have the impact of a brand influencer.

 It’s even more valuable if your business is monitoring social media to capture what consumers are saying about their interests and unmet needs, because it provides you with a greater opportunity to influence their buying decisions.
 Social media monitoring and predictive analytics make it easy to uncover these insights from the volumes of data across numerous social networks so you can respond with relevant offers aligned with consumers’ most current needs.